 It’s likely that you’ve heard of this methodology and have even wondered whether it can benefit you.

 But you might be wondering if there are any alternatives to consider.

 In fact, in more recent years, there have been many critiques made of design thinking with critics suggesting alternate ways forward.

 It’s clear that design thinking has some weaknesses, from involving too many stakeholders to not creating scalable solutions.

 Even leading to too many copycat solutions has become one of the problems.

-If you that there are other methodologies available to you, you are in the right article.
+If you think that there are other methodologies or alternatives to design thinking available to you, you are in the right article.

 We listed five alternatives to design thinking that could help you even more!